DataCanvasIO/screwjack/docs/quickstart-basic.rst

 Step 4.1: Test in **local**
 ===========================

-After write fill code into this module, we might want test it.
+After write own implementation into this module, we might want test it.
 The ``screwjack run`` subcommands are design for this.

 .. code:: bash